Remembering Ran: The Art of Friendship

 Around this time, Ran’s artistic career began to take off.
 He was commissioned to create a major ceramic sculpture for the MARTA (Metropolitan Atlanta Rapid Transit Authority) Inman Park/Reynoldstown Station.
 Ran sculpted, glazed and fired the individual pieces in his Marietta studio and installed them at the station.
 During the installation, a man fell off the platform as a train was pulling in, and without hesitation, Ran jumped onto the tracks (in spite of the live “third rail”) and helped pull the man to safety.
 That was so typical of Ran.
 I didn’t hear that story from Ran, but rather from his life-long friend, Robert.
 It was not like Ran to brag about himself.

 In the late ’80s, Ran was in my wedding party, and he was instrumental (no pun intended) in helping me get acclimated to digital music and production.
 He had a digital sampler and was creating his own digital voices for recording.
-Ran and Ruth’s Marietta home had long been a gathering place for CN alumni and former Philos for food, fun, friendship and music, and usually at the end of a typical night, everyone would gather around Ran’s “customized” upright piano for a round of “Will The Circle Be Unbroken.”
+Ran and Ruth’s Marietta home had long been a gathering place for CN alumni and former Philos for food, fun, friendship and music, and usually at the end of a typical night, everyone would gather around Ran’s “customized” upright piano (Ran had carved images out of the piano’s wood) for a round of “Will The Circle Be Unbroken.”
 For one of the events, I wrote a song about our days at Carson-Newman called “Renaissance Cafe,” and I brought it over to Ran’s so he could “create” a digital voice for the recording.
 I played a standard (digital) grand piano part; Ran played his “custom blended” instrument that he had created (part hammered dulcimer, part orchestra, part harpsichord, all-Ran) At the end of the night, I was able to get a recording of everyone who was there singing around the piano and I spliced the two together.
 Here’s the link to hear the result: “Renaissance Cafe.”

 Ran was still creating amazing art when he passed away from leukemia in the Spring of 1997.
 Our Philo brother, Filmore Strunk handled his service, and former Philo Joe Holbert, Joe’s wife, Karen, my sister, Jann, and I sang “The Other Side,” a Appalachian-style song I had written (while jogging in New York), as per Ruth’s request.